 At Reading School, we follow the AQA A-level syllabus (7408).
-The core content consists of the following topics: Measurements and their errors, particles and radiation, waves, mechanics and materials, electricity, further mechanics and thermal physics, fields and their consequences, nuclear physics and turning points.
+The core content consists of the following topics: Measurements and their errors, particles and radiation, waves, mechanics and materials, electricity, further mechanics and thermal physics, fields and their consequences, and nuclear physics.
+New from September 2022 is the choice of optional module (please see the AQA specification for more detail).
+We offer either Turning Points or Astrophysics at Reading School.
+Students wishing to study Physics at A-level should decide upon their preferred option at application, so that the correct teaching groups can be built and maintained for year 12 moving into year 13.